hyungyukang/Omega/components/omega/doc/design/SplitTimeStepping.md

-# MPAS-Ocean Time Stepping Design
+# Omega1 Split Time Stepping Design

 # 1 Overview

-This document describes the time-stepping methods used in MPAS-Ocean, particularly emphasizing the split explicit scheme adapted for z-level vertical coordinates, following the methods described by Higdon (2005).
+This document describes the time-stepping methods used in Omega1, particularly emphasizing the split explicit scheme adapted for p-level vertical coordinates, following the methods described by Higdon (2005).
 The primary objective is to achieve stable, efficient, and accurate numerical integration of ocean circulation model equations.

 # 2 Requirements

 ## 2.1 Accurate Discretization

 Temporal discretization in ocean modeling is crucial because inaccuracies can accumulate and degrade long-term simulations.
-Therefore, MPAS-Ocean must maintain at least second-order accuracy in time to ensure high fidelity in representing ocean dynamics, especially when simulating long-term climate scenarios or capturing fine-scale oceanographic processes.
+Therefore, Omega1 must maintain at least second-order accuracy in time to ensure high fidelity in representing ocean dynamics, especially when simulating long-term climate scenarios or capturing fine-scale oceanographic processes.

 ## 2.2 Stability